-Approvals and licences are key statutory mechanisms used by EPA to protect the Victorian environment.
-The Approvals Review Final Report (publication 1521) focused on four types of EPA approvals under Victoria’s Environment Protection Act:
+Approvals and licences are key statutory mechanisms EPA uses to protect the Victorian environment.
+The Approvals review final report (publication 1521) focused on four types of EPA approvals under the Environment Protection Act 1970:

 EPA's vision is to provide a streamlined, transparent, fair and predictable works approval and licensing system to Victoria's community and industry.